udacity/create-your-own-adventure/english/marshmallow.md

 (https://goo.gl/1fd4wU).
 The path you choose is as good as any.

+As long as you don't know where you want to go, what does it matter which way you go when you start?

+Roll a dice and click on a link that many links below!

 You decide to drop everything you're doing and [run out the door](run_out_the_door/run_out_the_door.md)!

 [Build time machine](time-machine/time-machine.md)